rian39/lists/idea_log.md

 - trying to fix up the flow a bit.
 Adding quote from Varian and Resnick.
 - fleshing out some sections of the discussion by adding more commentary -- got to page

+## Wed Oct 26 09:43:43 BST 2016

+- did some revisions on paper yesterday, but didn't manage to enter them all.
+- realised during revisions that predictions are in the product-customer matrix, not after that.
+Important for my argument that
+- had to print out with revision halfway through ...